 PART 3 GUIDE TO PRONUNCIATION – LEAVING CERT ORAL FRENCH EXAM

 In this blog entry, French Leaving cert oral – guide to pronunciation, we have looked at the chief examiner’s report to highlight the importance of correct pronunciation.

 The following is what the Chief Examiner said about pronunciation.

-Pronunciation: The standard varied widely.
+- Pronunciation: The standard varied widely.
 Many candidates, even those who had never visited France, achieved an impressive level in pronunciation, intonation and rhythm.
-However, very many had difficulty with correct French sounds, and concentrated on the amount they could say, rather than on the clarity of their pronunciation.
-In particular, some candidates who had memorised long passages from notes were unfortunately unable to pronounce many words correctly.
+However, very many had difficulty with correct French sounds.
+They concentrated on the amount they could say, rather than on the clarity of their pronunciation.
+In particular, some candidates who had learnt long passages from notes were unable to pronounce many words correctly.
 At times, such candidates were almost unintelligible.

-In our Oral Booklet, you will find the list of commonly mis-pronounced words.
+- In our Leaving Cert French Oral Booklet, you will find the list of commonly mis-pronounced words.
 We have written it in easy to understand phonetics, so what I advise you to do, is to go through your notes, and make sure that you are pronouncing these words correctly for the Leaving cert french oral